-Tech-enabled agent image via Shutterstock.
+Wired differently image via Shutterstock.

 The article featured an interview with Spencer Rascoff, CEO of Zillow.
 He was being asked to explain why Zillow had decided to work with real estate agents instead of attempting to replace them as he had done with Hotwire.
 He correctly outlined the critical difference between the travel transaction and the real estate transaction and went on to describe why he felt there would always be a real estate agent involved.

 There will always be a real estate agent in the transaction because, for most consumers, it’s just too important and too expensive and too infrequent and complex to screw up, so they need an agent.

 Now, what is changing though — and Zillow is undoubtedly accelerating the change — is what type of agent can be successful in 2014.
 It’s quite different than the type of agent that was successful before the Internet.

 Today, a good agent has to be an expert negotiator.
 They have to be a great marketer.
 They have to have deep local expertise.
 They have to be a transactional guide to a client.

 Whereas, before the Internet, a great agent just had to be an information gatekeeper; someone who had access to the secret database that you and I didn’t have access to.
 Those days are long gone.
 Now we have access to all the same information as a real estate agent because of mobile devices and the Internet, so the role of the agent is changing.My pre-Internet agent was far from being a simple gatekeeper to information."